Home

 Constantly think about how you look; walk tall and sit tall, always trying to maintain a good postural position.

+If you are not in the habit of exercising regularly, don't rush it.
 There are many fitness programs available to us and they all have their benefits, but not all programs are right for everyone.
-If you are not in the habit of exercising regularly, don't rush it.
 You cannot expect to embark suddenly on a punishing jogging or squash program without injury.

 The sport or exercise you choose must be suitable for your age and "where you're at" right now.